 You can also create Groups that include Tags of different types by selecting the Any Type option.
 In this case, Policies that are applied to this Group can only detect changes to Any Value for the specified Tags but cannot be set to detect specific values.

 You can edit, duplicate, or delete Controller Tag Groups.

 To create a new tag group:

-1. Click Create Controller Tag Group.
+- 1. Go to Groups > Tag Groups. - 2.
+Click Create Controller Tag Group.

 The Create Controller Tag Group panel appears.